nmattia/nmattia.com/src/content/blog/using-luks-on-macos/index.md

   - macos
 ---

-This is a collection of commands I use to spin up a lightweight Linux VM in Qemu to access LUKS-encrypted partitions from my MacBook.
+This is a collection of commands I use to spin up a lightweight Linux VM in `QEMU` to access `LUKS`-encrypted partitions from my MacBook.

 <!--more-->

-I format (most of) my external drives with LUKS on top of ext4.
-While my daily driver is a MacBook Air, I avoid APFS and other Apple schemes for longterm storage to avoid getting locked in.
+I format (most of) my external drives with `LUKS` on top of `ext4`.
+While my daily driver is a MacBook Air, I avoid Apple's [`APFS`](https://en.wikipedia.org/wiki/Apple_File_System) and other proprietary schemes for long term storage to avoid getting locked in.
 There's existing software that does this but whenever I can — and especially when connecting my backups — like to understand everything that's happening and keep full control.

-I'll first give a brief overview of how I mount, decrypt and access the LUKS-encrypted partitions from macOS.
+I'll first give a brief overview of how I mount, decrypt and access the `LUKS`-encrypted partitions from `macOS`.
 Then, I'll show the actual commands I use.

 ## Overview

-This works by spinning up an Ubuntu VM using Qemu, using hvf for CPU.
+This works by spinning up an Ubuntu VM using `QEMU`, using the [Hypervisor Framework](https://developer.apple.com/documentation/hypervisor) (`hvf`) for CPU.
 The raw disk is passed to the VM, where I decrypt & mount the partition.
-The VM's single user is set up using cloud-init so that I can spin everything up with a quick script and have SSH access.
+The VM's single user is set up using `cloud-init` so that I can spin everything up with a quick script and have SSH access.
 I can then use `ssh` to browse the files and `scp` or `rsync` to move files between macOS and the decrypted partition.
 In the future I might set up Samba drive sharing or create a small Tauri app to automate all of this with a nice UI interface.
 Do reach out if you're interested.
+If you use Docker or podman on `macOS` you're already using `QEMU`.

 ## Workflow